thor-harsh/Project--ML-21/README.md

  **For First Plot**: <br></br>
 1.Reading the csv file as DataFrame<br></br>
 2.Creating the PCA object with 3 main components.<br></br>
-3.Making a 3d plot on that without any filtering,Standardization or any data preprocessing steps.
+3.Making a 3d plot on that without any filtering,Standardization or any data preprocessing steps.<br></br>

  **For Second Plot**: <br></br>